 Any type of skating activity which violates this policy shall result in the following:

-- For the first offense, the University Arkansas Police Department ("UAPD") or other authorized University employees will record the name of the individual and provide a written warning against further skating activity which violates this policy.
-Individuals who cannot produce satisfactory identification will be given a receipt for able to return with the receipt and identification.
-There will be no impound fee.
+- The University Arkansas Police Department (UAPD) or other authorized university employees will record the name of the individual and provide a written warning against further skating activity which violates this policy.

-Any person subject to any of the enforcement sanctions provided herein shall have the right to file an administrative appeal with the UAF Parking and Traffic Appeals Court at the Transit and Parking Department in accordance with the procedures set forth in the University of Arkansas, Fayetteville's Parking and Traffic Regulations.
+Any person subject to any of the enforcement sanctions provided herein shall have the right to file an administrative appeal with the University of Arkansas, Fayetteville, Parking and Traffic Appeals Court at the Transit and Parking Department in accordance with the procedures set forth in the University of Arkansas, Fayetteville, Parking and Traffic Regulations.